ShafayetSadi/digital-electronics/gray-code.md

 ### Digital Communications

 Gray code is used in digital communications to represent data in a binary form.
 The Gray code is less susceptible to errors during data transmission, which makes it suitable for digital communications applications.
 The digital communications systems use Gray code to encode and decode data.
 The encoding process converts the data into Gray code, which is then transmitted over a communication channel.
 The decoding process converts the Gray code back into the original data.
-The digital communications systems are used in various applications, such as telecommunication, satellite communication, and computer networks.
-They provide reliable and accurate data transmission, which is essential for the proper functioning of these systems.

-### Data Transmission

-Gray code is used in data transmission to represent data in a binary form.
-The Gray code is less susceptible to errors during data transmission, which makes it suitable for data transmission applications.
-The data transmission systems use Gray code to encode and decode data.
-The encoding process converts the data into Gray code, which is then transmitted over a communication channel.
-The decoding process converts the Gray code back into the original data.
-The data transmission systems are used in various applications, such as telecommunication, satellite communication, and computer networks.
-They provide reliable and accurate data transmission, which is essential for the proper functioning of these systems.

 ## Binary to Gray Code Conversion